hazelcast/hazelcast-simulator/README.md

 #### Controlling Deployment

-Deploying a test on workers is as simple as:
+Deploying a test on the agent machines is as simple as:

 ```
 coordinator yourtest.properties.
 ```

+This will create a single worker per agent and run the test for 60 seconds.

 ## Controlling the Hazelcast xml configuration